Zimmer’s 465-foot HR, big innings lead Indians past Rangers

 Rangers: RHP Glenn Otto is expected to make his major league debut on Friday night when Texas opens a home series against Houston.
 Otto has been pitching at Triple-A Round Rock.
 Texas has six players on the COVID-19 injured list.

-Indians: The club hasn’t announced its starter for Friday night in the opener of a three-game series against Boston at Progressive Field.
+Indians: LHP Logan Allen (1-5) will start Friday night in the opener of a three-game series against Boston at Progressive Field.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports